Andy-J-marshall/stanningley-bowls/README.md

 If a player plays for another team on a different day, enter them into the `traitorPlayers` array.

+Remove players from the `transferredPlayers` dictionary (and add to traitorPlayers?).

 If a player doesn't want their full name appearing on the website, add them into the `anonymiseNames` function.

 ## Run the script